zoroqi/srid.ca/8fbdd68f.md

 date: 2020-06-07
 ---

-Lately the Indian film industry has started to produce some great films and TV shows, that don't follow the tired old tropes.
+Lately the Indian film industry has started producing some great films and TV shows that don't follow the tired old [masala trope](https://en.wikipedia.org/wiki/Masala_film).

 Some of my favourites: